teachMeCode/tic_tac_toe/README.md

+## Updated 7/23/2014
-Project 1 at General Assembly LA:
+Project 1 at General Assembly LA: Tic Tac Toe

-This project is currently incomplete.

-The winner logic is in place but still need to finish the styling.
+Overview:

+This is the first for four projects I will complete while attending web development immersion @GA_LA.

+Status:

+> Structure and Styling: COMPLETE
+> Winner logic and scrolling function: COMPLETE
+> Firebase: PENDING